What is invoice-to-pay process?

 The initial step involves ensuring that all invoices are accurately received and logged into the system for further processing.

 Upon arrival, invoices typically undergo the process of scanning and data extraction.
-This entails transforming paper invoices into digital formats and extracting pertinent details.
+Invoice scanning involves converting physical paper invoices into digital formats, making it easier to store, manage, and process them electronically.

-Cutting-edge technologies, including Optical Character Recognition (OCR), are utilized for the rapid and precise capture of essential information such as invoice numbers, dates, amounts, and vendor details.
+Cutting-edge technologies, such as Optical Character Recognition (OCR), are employed for the rapid and precise extraction of essential information such as invoice numbers, dates, amounts, and vendor details.

 After the scanning and data capture phase, the extracted information undergoes a validation process.
 This step ensures that the data on the invoice aligns with the business's requirements and standards.